“The right word at the right time will unlock the door to treasures – the wrong one will close it forever” – Rasheed Ogunlaru

 Without context, we tend to react to what is being said rather than considering the bigger picture in mind.
 The right context helps keep the focus on what is really important.

 The right context also helps to understand the social, psychological, cultural threads that are involved in the conversation.
 Have the discussion privately by creating a safe and congenial environment.
+It is important to enter the conversation as a “learner” willing to learn something new rather than as a “knower” who is there to prove something.
 You can also set up some mutually agreed ground rules to avoid misunderstandings and stick to the facts.

 2. Be Willing to See Another’s Perspective